The accessibility problem with voting, and the new solution

 Soon, voters in Monroe County will be heading to the polls for Election Day.
 But for some voters, getting to their polling place may not be easy.
 The Board of Elections wants to make sure everyone who wants to cast their ballot has access to their designated location.

-Democratic Commissioner Colleen Anderson told WROC’s Stephanie Golden about the resources available for those who need a ride.
+Democratic Commissioner Colleen Anderson says resources are available for those who need a ride.

 “If you called our office, we would ask you what party you feel more comfortable call[ing] for a ride to the polls,” said Anderson.
 “We would give you the number that [your preferred party] gave us for the rides to the polls.”